hxsan-k/linux-bandit-challenge/README.md

 ## 📁 What’s in This Repo

 - `levels/` — Each file contains my notes, commands, and solutions for a Bandit level
-- Explanations are written in a way that makes it easy to follow, especially if you’re new to this like I am
+- Explanations are written in a way that makes it easy to follow, especially if you’re new to Linux and bash

 ---

 ## 🧠 New to Linux?
 Read This First

-If you're thinking about taking on Bandit and you're brand new to Linux, I was there too just recently.
-Here's a few quick tips based on my experience so far:
+If you're thinking about taking on Bandit and you're brand new to Linux, here's a few quick tips based on my experience so far:

-- **Don’t panic** when the terminal looks empty or confusing.
+- **Don’t panic** when the terminal looks empty, or and output looks confusing.
 That’s normal.
 - **Use `man`, `--help`, or Google** to understand commands.
 You don’t need to memorise everything.
 - **Get comfortable with the basics**: `ls`, `cd`, `cat`, `find`, `file`, and `grep` will take you far.
 - **Be curious.** If something doesn’t work, figure out *why* - that’s how you learn.
-And finally,
 - **Make notes as you go.** When you finally crack the code with a command, put it into a Word file or note, or just make an entire GitHub repo like I did :)

->💡**Try Ubuntu on WSL if you're on Windows** — it gives you a real Linux environment right inside Windows, so you can run Linux commands and tools without needing a separate Linux machine.
+- **Try Ubuntu on WSL if you're on Windows** — it gives you a real Linux environment right inside Windows, so you can run Linux commands and tools without needing a separate Linux machine.
 - **Finally, before you start, I highly recommend watching this guide to mastering Linux man pages.
 It will be priceless throughout the challenge:** [Mastering Linux man pages (YouTube)](https://www.youtube.com/watch?v=RzAkjX_9B7E)

 ---

 ## 🛠️ How to install WSL (Windows Subsystem for Linux)